 If you’re travelling to a more expensive place, such as Europe, the US, or even Japan, you might want to look for a travel insurance plan with higher limits – in case you get hit with an astronomical medical bill.

-The following travel insurance plans are stronger in terms of medical coverage:
+The following travel insurance plans are stronger in terms of overseas medical coverage:

 The limits on these payouts are significantly higher than the usual $200,000 – and these are the limits for the cheapest, most basic plans.
 You can always upgrade to a higher tier plan if you want a super-high limit.

-In particular, Amex travel insurance (which is underwritten by Chubb) offers the highest limit of all. $500,000 is similar to what most insurers offer only at the second tier onwards, so this is a very good deal if you’re looking for high medical coverage without having to pay to “upsize”.
+In particular, Allianz Global Assistance Travel Insurance Gold offers the highest limit of all. $10,000,000 is similar to what most insurers offer only at the second tier onwards, so this is a very good deal if you’re looking for high medical coverage without having to pay to “upsize”.
+There’s an ongoing 40% discount on single-trip plans using promo code ms2019.

 At the same time, look out for the following: